Headgum: Coupla Questions

 Hosts Dannielle & Claire interview their favorite couples about how they fell in love and how they stayed in love.
 Coupla Question ended on July 19, 2016.

 Dead Eyes

-Actor and comedian Conor Ratliff tries to solve a "very stupid mystery": after being cast for a small roll in an episode of HBO's Band of Brothers directed by Tom Hanks, the latter reportedly said he had "dead eyes" and had him fired.
+Actor and comedian Connor Ratliff tries to solve a "very stupid mystery": after being cast for a small roll in an episode of HBO's Band of Brothers directed by Tom Hanks, the latter reportedly said he had "dead eyes" and had him fired.
 This leads Ratliff to discuss various aspects of working in show-business with his guests.
-The 31st and last episode of Dead Eyes aired on October 3rd, 2022, with Ratliff interviewing Tom Hanks.
+The 31st and last episode of Dead Eyes aired on October 3, 2022, with Ratliff interviewing Tom Hanks.

 Don't Get Me Started

 Will Hines and Anthony King talk to talented people about what they love–rather than about their work.
 Don't Get Me Started has featured appearances from Jason Mantzoukas, D'Arcy Carden, and Matt Walsh.
 The podcast concluded – after running for almost 3 years – on August 22, 2017.